sciustechnologia/sciustechnologia.github.io/index.md

 Over 14 years in the software quality assurance industry, I gained experience in testing and documenting.

-## Projects I was involved in testing:
+## Some of the devices and software I tested as a QA Engineer:

 ### 1 Google Assistant (e2e) testing